United States anti-abortion movement: Legal and political aspects

 Democrats for Life of America demonstrates at the 2006 March for Life.

-The Republican Party platform officially advocates an anti-abortion position, which developed alongside the modern pro-life movement.
+The Republican Party platform officially advocates an anti-abortion position, which developed alongside the modern anti-abortion movement.
 Before Roe v.
 Wade, the majority of Republicans were not anti-abortion, including most of the party's leadership, which typically cited abortion rights as included within an ideology of limited government and personal freedom.
 At the 1976 Republican National Convention, the party adopted an anti-abortion amendment as part of their platform, for strategic reasons.
 The party's leadership hoped to appeal to Catholics, a demographic which had traditionally voted Democratic, a party at the time containing fairly liberal economic views with mixed opinions on social ones, but who might be put off by growing cultural liberalism and who made up the core of the anti-abortion movement.
 Over time, the anti-abortion plank of the Republican platform became one rallying point for a growing conservative religious coalition in the party, which drove out many pro-choice Republicans and led to a long-term shift in the party's public image and identity.

 However, there are some pro-choice Republicans.
 The Republican group The Wish List supports pro-choice Republican women just as EMILY's List supports pro-choice Democratic women.
 The Susan B. Anthony List (SBA List) is dedicated to "increasing the percentage of anti-abortion women in Congress and high public office," and seeks to eliminate abortion in the U.S. The Democrats for Life of America are a group of anti-abortion Democrats on the political left who advocate for an anti-abortion plank in the Democratic Party's platform and for anti-abortion Democratic candidates.
 Former vice-presidential candidate Sargent Shriver, the late Robert Casey, a former two-term governor of Pennsylvania, and former Rep. Bart Stupak (D-Mich), a former leader of the bipartisan anti-abortion caucus in the United States House of Representatives, have been among the most well-known anti-abortion Democrats.
 However, following his vote in favor of the Patient Protection and Affordable Care Act, Marjorie Dannenfelser of the SBA List reported that her organization was revoking an anti-abortion award it had been planning to give to Stupak, and anti-abortion organizations accused Stupak of having betrayed the anti-abortion movement.